Microsoft Teams vs Zoom 2026: Which Is the Best Video Conferencing Tool?

 Zoom features a sizable gallery of the virtual image and video backgrounds with great customization options that include avatars, video filters, as well as studio effects for appearance and lighting.

-Of course, you can also upload your own virtual background, just like I did in the image below.
-Don’t be alarmed when Zoom flips it in the preview — it will look mirrored to you but normal to other meeting participants.
+Of course, you can also stick to the basics and upload your own virtual background, just like I did in the image below.

 Zoom virtual background selection